scala-ide/docs/src/sphinx/helium/features/scaladebugger/index.rst

 *may not be exhaustive or up-to-date, not really ordered*

 updated 2012-05-03

-* Good scheme to activate the Scala Debugger

-  * Remote Scala application launcher
-  * Scala application launcher use Scala Debugger
-  * option to launch Eclipse application with the Scala Debugger

 * Take care of breakpoints in Scala Debugger, currently still done by JDT debugger
 * Use own jdi event dispatcher, instead of using the JDT debugger one